 Table 5-5 and Figure 5-5 show the students' responses to Question No. 5.
-Most students rated the number of participants as "Appropriate."
+Many of the students rated the number of participants as "Appropriate," but some answered "Too few."
 Judging from past results, about 10 to 14 are rated as the right number of participants for students.
 We also think that that number is appropriate for proper management including taking them on a study tour and other events.